VincentLu91/VincentLu91.github.io/about.md

 I am a data scientist, machine learning developer, and deep tech enthusiast.

 My goal is to create AI solutions that will enable efficiency and automation in our day to day lives.
-There has never been a better time to solve problems that have long been unsolved before.
+There has never been a better time to create a higher quality of life through solving longstanding problems.